Guttenberg plagiarism scandal: Commission report and response

 On 7 April 2011, the Commission of Professional Self Regulation in Science sent its report of preliminary findings to Guttenberg asking for his response by 26 April 2011.

-On 9 April 2011, there was a first leak of the commission's initial findings to the press, in which Guttenberg was accused of deliberate deception Guttenberg's lawyer sharply criticized the commission's leaks as an unfair "prejudgment" of his client given that the press reports were published both before the end of the investigation and before the 26 April deadline Guttenberg had been given by the university to respond to the commission's report before its public release.
+On 9 April 2011, there was a first leak of the commission's initial findings to the press, in which Guttenberg was accused of deliberate deception.
+Guttenberg's lawyer sharply criticized the commission's leaks as an unfair "prejudgment" of his client given that the press reports were published both before the end of the investigation and before the 26 April deadline Guttenberg had been given by the university to respond to the commission's report before its public release.
 His lawyer also pointed out that the leaks were a violation of Guttenberg's personal rights.
 Critics accused Guttenberg of trying to prevent the public release of the commission's final report, an allegation that he rejected.

 Several representatives from universities and science demanded the release of the commission's report due to public interest.
 A spokesman of the university rejected the lawyer's charges and stated that there had been no official report accusing Guttenberg of deliberate deception.

 The spokesman of chancellor Merkel declared on 11 April 2011 that she was expecting full clarification of the matter.

 Guttenberg's lawyers declared on 13 April 2011 that he was still standing by his commitment of full cooperation but that he was opposed to leaks to the press, which violated proper proceedings and caused prejudgment.
 Guttenberg had no objection against publishing the commission's report after end of proceedings, the lawyers said.
 The same day it was reported that the Bundestag would not press charges against Guttenberg.

 A few days later media published extracts from Guttenberg's initial response to the commission.
 Guttenberg denied any deliberate plagiarism.
 He described the working-method during the several years of his dissertation as often working in short periods and using various different data carriers.
-This led to his losing track of the PhD dissertation, Guttenberg stated.
+This led to his losing oversight of the dissertation, Guttenberg stated.

 Guttenberg sent his response to the commission's draft report on 26 April 2011.
 In the following days media again published extracts of his response.
 On 10 May 2011 media reported that one author, whose work was copied, filed a complaint against Guttenberg with the district attorney's office in Hof.